About Eating Disorders | FAQ | Supporting Someone with an Eating Disorder | Resources for Eating Disorders

 Individuals also ask me about running or going to the gym.
 The short answer is yes, but it depends on the person’s health status and ability to know where to draw the line.
 Over-exercising, or any exercise at all for those who are very underweight or have particular risk factors (such as a very low heart rate or multiple fractures), can be extremely dangerous for some athletes.
 That said, I believe that exercise – in relative moderation and with monitoring – can be very helpful to the recovery process with regard to body image, moderating mood, maintaining bone density and helping to better understand that food is fuel.
 I sometimes work in concert with team coaches or personal trainers.

-It is not uncommon for children and teens to decide to become vegetarian or vegan.
-Most often, this seems to be a reflection of their learning about – and concern for – the planet and the animals that inhabit it with them.
-It is important to explore your child’s/teenager’s own reasons for choosing not to eat meat.
+FAQ3It is not uncommon for individuals of any age to decide to adopt a vegetarian or vegan diet.
+Often with children, teens and young adults, this may be a reflection of their learning about – and concern for – the planet and the animals that inhabit it with them.
+It is important to explore their reasons for choosing not to eat meat.
 You will be more likely to open the lines of communication (which may in turn help you to ascertain if there might be more of a problem, such as body image issues or disordered eating) if you can avoid sounding judgemental when exploring his or her reasons.
-A few will maintain vegetarianism but for many, it will be a passing phase.
+Some will maintain a vegetarian or vegan diet and for others, it will be a passing phase.

 I have read that CBT is the treatment approach of choice for eating disorders.